Shadab-Akram/StickyNote/README.md

-# Sticky Note
+# Nuxpad

-An infinite canvas sticky notes application that lets you organize your thoughts, ideas, and tasks visually.
+Nuxpad is an infinite canvas application that lets you organize your thoughts, ideas, and tasks visually.
 The app features a responsive design that works on desktop, tablet, and mobile devices.

 ## Features

-- 📝 Create, edit, and delete sticky notes
+- 📝 Create, edit, and delete notes in Nuxpad
 - 🌈 Customize note colors
 - 📱 Fully responsive design (desktop, tablet, mobile)
 - 🔄 Infinite canvas with pan and zoom